We hope you enjoy these personalized Aero Warriors from days gone by...

 In 1978, Donna Schill bought this original Hemi Orange Daytona from Florida.
 It replaced the silver Daytona with the strobe stripe.
-A super solid car, she had it repainted black cherry by the legendary Butch Brinza of Milwaukee.
-This would have been a VERY expensive paint job in 1978.
+A super solid car, she had it repainted black cherry This would have been an expensive paint job in 1978.
 Several thousand dollars.
 This was taken in 1980 at the Milwaukee Mile.

 From the 1983 DSAC National Meet in Kansas City